hamzahmhd/hamzahmhd/README.md

  Hi There 👋

- My name is Hamzah and I'm a Computer Science student from Canada.
+ My name is Hamzah and I'm a Computer Science graduate from Canada.
 Here's some info about me!

  ⚡ Interests:
 - Full-Stack Engineering